-One of the trickiest animals to see in the Canadian Rockies is the Wolf.
-We were lucky to watch a wolf at the end of May on the Maligne Road in Jasper National Park.
+One of the trickiest animals to see in the Canadian Rockies is the wolf.
+We were lucky enough to see a wolf at the end of May on the Maligne Road in Jasper National Park.
 However, the last sighting that the visitor center had registered was in March.

-WHERE TO WATCH WOLVES IN THE CANADIAN ROCKIES
+WHERE TO SEE WOLVES IN THE CANADIAN ROCKIES

 Although in Jasper the current wolf population is growing, in Banff National Park it became extinct and is currently being reintroduced (there are approximately 40 wolves that spend part of the year in this park).

-The chances of seeing a wild wolf in the Canadian Rockies are very slim, especially because in the warm months the wolves are moving away from the populated areas.
-In winter it is easier to see them at lower latitudes, so you could cross paths with some on the side of the roads.
+The chances of seeing a wild wolf in the Canadian Rockies are very slim, especially because in the warm months, the wolves move away from the populated areas.
+In winter it is easier to see them at lower latitudes, so you could cross paths with some on the sides of the roads.